autoplot/documentation/javadoc/org/autoplot/ExportDataPanel.md

+# org.autoplot.ExportDataPanel

-# org.autoplot.ExportDataPanelGUI for specifying how data should be output to a file.
+GUI for specifying how data should be output to a file.

-ExportDataPanel( )
+# ExportDataPanel( )
 Creates new form ExportDataPanel

 ***